 - Identifying and addressing the structural issues of racism at the district level (such as grading policies, dress code, curriculum)

 The structure and format can vary (see suggestions below) according to the goals of the group.
-You might adapt and/or combine these ideas to create a plan that is just-right for your group.
+Each group can adapt and/or combine these ideas to create a plan that is just-right for them.

 Regular meetings to discuss chapters and create individual and/or collective action plans around each of the book’s five sections.